flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Since the feature is linked to vertical guidance, having an inaccurate T/D or missing T/D may not pause the simulation.

 !!! warning "Sim Limitations"
-    Note that while aircraft simulation is suspended (i.e. fuel consumption, airspeed, altitude, physics), environmental simulation will continue (Notably Live Weather, Live Traffic/AI Traffic).
+    Note that while aircraft simulation is suspended (i.e., fuel consumption, airspeed, altitude, physics), environmental simulation will continue (Notably Live Weather, Live Traffic/AI Traffic).
 Consequences of this include that TCAS TA/RAs will still be issued and if there is a significant change in the weather over time (say a few hours), your vertical descent profile and performance figures may no longer be accurate, which means that the actual T/D point may now have shifted from the originally calculated value.

     The timestamp issued in the pause pop-up shows your real local system's time (localized to your locale) to help mitigate against this problem.